mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 I didn't run that query before shipping.
 I ran it during the postmortem -- I mean we all learn eventually, right?

-Here's a shape of what that CTE looked like, with the real table and column names replaced obviously -- I still want to keep my job:
+Here's roughly what that CTE looked like, with the real table and column names replaced, obviously -- I still want to keep my job:

 ```sql
 WITH customer_records AS (